>Dub-Step_2024

 Shown as part of No One Is Bored, Everything Is Boring, Galleri Mejan, Stockholm, Sweden 🇸🇪.

-‘Dub-Step’ amplifies the sound of a viewer's footsteps as they enter the exhibition space when they walk on the yellow step placed in the doorway.
-A contact microphone picks up the footstep, running it through a series of dub effects before being amplified through a powerful dub sound system.
+‘Dub-Step’ amplifies the sound of a viewer's footsteps when they walk on the yellow step placed in the doorway of the exhibition space.
+A contact microphone picks up the sound of the footstep, running it through a series of dub effects before being amplified through a powerful dub sound system.

 Photo of Lee “Scratch” Perry that I took back in 2013 when I interviewed him for NU Magazine

-For many members of this generation, dub served as both a form of creative expression and a tool for cultural preservation, providing a link to their roots while also allowing them to redefine their identity within British society.
-The genre's popularity in sound systems became central to the cultural and political voice of the Black British community, offering a sense of solidarity and resistance against racial inequality.
+Dub, and the sound-system scene, served as both a form of creative expression and a tool for cultural preservation, providing a link to their roots while also allowing them to redefine their identity within British society.
 Dub and Sound-system culture went on to inspire wide range of musical genres and cultural movements in the UK including grime, jungle, trip-hop and Dub-Step—the latter comically giving this work its title.

 “Consensus mutes dissonance […] minorities and the right to form factions, and the right to dispute, and to organize around issues in opposition from one point of view to another […] the right to have this is the only way you can have a creative body politic because it is invariably, or almost invariably, the fact that by dispute, by the absence of consensus, by an attempt to cultivate minorities, and to let them function freely as minorities in an organized way is the only way we can produce a creative society.
 We had to be able to create, and to be able to create we had to cultivate the minorities - that come out often with the most advanced points of view.”[1]